 As the chair observed:

-[t]he sharing of a corporate name, the existence of an international arbitration steering committee at a global level, and Mr. Alonso's statement that his remuneration depends 'primarily' but not exclusively on the results achieved by the Madrid firm imply a degree of connection or overall coordination between the different firms comprising Baker & McKenzie International.78
+[t]he sharing of a corporate name, the existence of an international arbitration steering committee at a global level, and Mr. Alonso's statement that his remuneration depends “primarily” but not exclusively on the results achieved by the Madrid firm imply a degree of connection or overall coordination between the different firms comprising Baker & McKenzie International.80

-Second, Croatia raised allegations of impropriety arising out of Dr Alexandrov's purported long-standing and publicly recognised relationship with the Brattle Group,84 experts retained by UniCredit in UniCredit Bank v.
-Croatia.85 In this regard, Croatia asserted that Dr Alexandrov would be predisposed towards arguments put forward by the claimants where they mirrored the expert evidence put forward by the Brattle Group in UniCredit's claim under the same treaty, which was said to be on 'an identical factual basis'.86
+Second, Croatia raised allegations of impropriety arising out of Dr Alexandrov's purported long-standing and publicly recognised relationship with the Brattle Group,86 experts retained by UniCredit in UniCredit Bank v.
+Croatia.87 In this regard, Croatia asserted that Dr Alexandrov would be predisposed towards arguments put forward by the claimants where they mirrored the expert evidence put forward by the Brattle Group in UniCredit's claim under the same treaty, which was said to be on 'an identical factual basis'.88

 Also in 2018, and on the same point, the president of the tribunal in Gran Columbia Gold v.
-Colombia,88 Ms Malintoppi, stepped down following a challenge by the claimant purportedly on the basis of her marriage to Mr Rodman Bundy, an international lawyer who has represented Colombia in a dispute before the International Court of Justice.89
+Colombia,90 Ms Malintoppi, stepped down following a challenge by the claimant purportedly on the basis of her marriage to Mr Rodman Bundy, an international lawyer who has represented Colombia in a dispute before the International Court of Justice.91

-The 2018 decisions confirm that proposals of this nature will be considered on a case-by-case basis.
-The existence of a personal or professional relationship, without more, will be insufficient but, conversely, a risk of financial gain or profit arising out of that relationship is not a prerequisite to disqualification.
+The 2018 and 2019 decisions confirm that proposals of this nature will be considered on a case-by-case basis.
+The existence of a personal or professional relationship, without more, will be insufficient but a risk of financial gain or profit arising out of that relationship is not a prerequisite to disqualification.

 iii Prejudgment of issues based on previously expressed views